MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 ## Audit log events {#events}

-Audit events are generated by various *audit event sources* — {{ ydb-short-name }} services or subsystems capable of producing them.
-In general, enabling audit requires one or more [stream destinations](#enabling-audit-log) in the [audit configuration](#audit-config), but some sources may require additional parameters or enabling [feature flags](../reference/configuration/feature_flags.md).
+Audit events are generated by the *audit event sources* listed in the [overview table](#event-sources-overview).
+Each source is a {{ ydb-short-name }} service or subsystem capable of producing audit data.
+In general, enabling audit requires at least one [stream destination](#stream-destinations) configured in the [`audit_config`](#audit-config), while some sources may also require additional parameters or [feature flags](../reference/configuration/feature_flags.md).

-*Audit event source* could create a separate audit event that contains a set of attributes.
-These attributes could be divided into two groups:
+Every audit event contains a set of attributes supplied by the source.
+These attributes fall into two categories:
 * Common attributes shared across all *audit event sources*.
 * Attributes specific to the source that generates the audit event.